 The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) is the world’s premier annual computer vision event.
 At CVPR, you will find the largest gathering of computer vision, machine learning, and artificial intelligence professionals, including Kitware!
 Though CVPR is going virtual this year due to COVID-19, Kitware will continue its active participation and support of the computer vision community.

 Kitware will maintain its high level of participation at CVPR 2020 as gold level sponsors.
 Anthony Hoogs, senior director of Kitware’s Computer Vision Team, has reprised his service role as an area chair, in which he shepherded more than 30 submissions through the review and selection process.
+We were excited to have members of Kitware’s Computer Vision and Data and Analytics Teams develop the visualizations on CVPR’s website, which can be viewed here.
 Many Kitwareans are participating as reviewers, workshop organizers, speakers, and more.
 Kitware remains focused on advancing research in computer vision, machine learning, and artificial intelligence.
 Our open source business model allows us to evolve and adapt these areas sustainably and affordably using open Intellectual Property (IP) terms.

 CVPR 2020 Event Details